Leon Boyd: 2007: Neptunus and international tournaments

-2008: Beijing Olympics
+2008: Olympics

 On June 12, 2008, Boyd threw a no-hitter against the Amsterdam Pirates.
 He allowed two runs, one unearned, thanks to 3 walks, 2 hit batsmen and 3 errors by his team.
-Shortly thereafter, Boyd had a 4.50 ERA in the 2008 European Baseball Cup in Regensburg.
-He was knocked out early in a win against the host Buchbinder Legionäre and did not get a decision in the Cup.
+Shortly thereafter, Boyd had a 4.50 ERA in the European Baseball Cup in Regensburg.
+He was knocked out early in a win against the host Buchbinder Legionäre.

-Head coach Robert Eenhoorn selected Boyd to pitch for the Netherlands at the 2008 Summer Olympics in Beijing.
+Head coach Robert Eenhoorn selected Boyd to pitch for the Netherlands at the Summer Olympics in Beijing.
 In their second game of the tournament against the United States, Boyd entered the game during the 8th inning with the bases loaded and one out after Dave Draijer was struck by a batted ball on the right forearm.
-He induced two groundouts, resulting in only a single run for the United States.
-He returned to pitch the top of the 9th inning, and after yielding a leadoff single to Terry Tiffee, Boyd retired the next three batters, including Matt LaPorta by strikeout.
+Boyd induced two groundouts, resulting in only a single run for the United States.
+He returned to pitch the top of the 9th inning, and after yielding a leadoff single to Terry Tiffee, retired the next three batters, including Matt LaPorta by strikeout.
 However, a two-hour rain delay forced the game to be called during the Dutch half of the 9th inning.
 As a result Boyd's statistics during the 9th inning are unofficial, as the score reverted to the last completed inning.

-Boyd made his second appearance of the tournament on August 16, 2008, when he was the starting pitcher against China.
-He struck out six batters in six innings, yielding only six hits and two runs in the process.
-The win was the only victory the Dutch earned all tournament.
+Boyd made his second appearance of the tournament on August 16, starting against China.
+He struck out six batters in six innings, yielding only six hits and two runs.
+The win was the only victory for the Dutch in the tournament.